Nausea and Vomiting

 Is Vomiting Harmful?

 Another concern is dehydration.
-Adults have a lower risk of becoming dehydrated because they can usually detect the symptoms of dehydration (such as increased thirst and dry lips or mouth).
-But children have a greater risk of becoming dehydrated, especially if they also have diarrhea, because young kids are often unable to communicate symptoms of dehydration.
+Adults have a lower risk of becoming dehydrated, because they can usually detect the symptoms of dehydration (such as increased thirst and dry lips or mouth).
+But young children have a greater risk of becoming dehydrated, especially if they also have diarrhea, because they often are unable to communicate symptoms of dehydration.
 Adults caring for sick children need to be aware of these visible signs of dehydration: dry lips and mouth, sunken eyes, and rapid breathing or pulse.
 In infants, also watch for decreased urination and a sunken fontanelle (soft spot on top of the baby's head).

-Recurrent vomiting in pregnancy can lead to a serious condition called hyperemesis gravidarum where the mother may develop fluid and mineral imbalances that can endanger her life or that of her unborn child.
+Recurrent vomiting in pregnancy can lead to a serious condition called hyperemesis gravidarum in which the mother may develop fluid and mineral imbalances that can endanger her life or that of her unborn child.

 Rarely, excessive vomiting can tear the lining of the esophagus, also known as a Mallory-Weiss tear.
 If the esophagus is ruptured, this is called Boerhaave's syndrome, and is a medical emergency.